ministryofjustice/correspondence_tool_staff/README.docker.md

 ```
 When you have set `CHROME_DEBUG`, you should notice chrome start up and appear on your
 taskbar/Docker.
 You can now click on chrome and watch it run through your tests.
-If you have a `binding.pry`  in your tests the browser will stop at that point.
+If you have a `debugger`  in your tests the browser will stop at that point.

 ##### Migrations